partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: Not "of course", Judy.
 Carelessly allowing so much time to elapse is a serious matter!

 Judy: UGHHH!
-To begin with, won't you shut up with your "time", "time", "time"!
+Don't you ever shut up about "time", "time", "time"!?

 Judy: Don't tell me you've never been just a teeny, tiny, little bit late yourself!